-Lastly, economy of scale plays a major role in the final costs of the product and so as we scale up the volume of our manufacturing will allow us to drastically reduce the costs.
+Lastly, the economy of scale plays a major role in the final costs of the product and so as we scale up the volume of our manufacturing will allow us to drastically reduce the costs.

-Consumers are increasingly looking for more sustainable food brands, not only for the good of their health but also the planet.
+Consumers are increasingly looking for more sustainable food brands, not only for the good of their health but also for the planet.
 Is sustainability an important part of your development journey?

 Feeding the world’s growing population sustainably was one of the main motivations for SuperMeat’s foundation.
 Cellular agriculture, which SuperMeat’s manufacturing process utilizes, offers multiple tools for the meat and food industries that allow to drastically reduce the required resources as well as the unwanted byproducts.
 More so, introducing technology as a core part of the manufacturing system allows for ongoing optimization of different aspects of the process, continuously improving it by leveraging the rapid technological progress from adjacent fields such as wind/solar energy sources and more.
-There’s an ocean of possibilities that opened up once the manufacturing system became a closed system which is location and climate independent and does not require animals as part of the manufacturing line.
+There’s an ocean of possibilities that opened up once the manufacturing system became a closed system that is location and climate independent and does not require animals as part of the manufacturing line.

 How does clean meat fit into the current, traditional meat market?

 Cellular agriculture offers the meat industry, for the first time in history, new and advanced manufacturing possibilities with multiple inherent traits and advantages.
-These advantages provide meat producers uniquely efficient tools for adapting to the changing market demands as well as potential environmental risk factors.
+These advantages provide meat producers with uniquely efficient tools for adapting to the changing market demands as well as potential environmental risk factors.

 High Yield Manufacturing System – Cultured meat production process is exponential in nature, which means that the meat produced doubles every couple of hours.

-Product Quality – The manufacturers will have high control of the end product quality in terms of taste, nutritional value and functional behavior allowing for customization according to the target application.
+Product Quality – The manufacturers will have high control of the end product quality in terms of taste, nutritional value, and functional behavior allowing for customization according to the target application.
 The quality of the chicken meat is consistent as the manufacturing is performed in a closed and controlled system and is independent of external forces like weather or ground type, no matter where it is produced in the world.

-Long Shelf Life – Since there is no point of contamination present in the manufacturing process, the chicken will have longer shelf life as well and will not contain any antibiotics.
+Long Shelf Life – Since there is no point of contamination present in the manufacturing process, the chicken will have a longer shelf life as well and will not contain any antibiotics.